Cielquan/commit-msg-jira-hook/README.rst

 +---------------+----------------------------------------------------------------------+

-commit-msg hook for pre-commit to verify jira issues in commit messages.
+Git hooks used with pre-commit to ensure proper jira issue linking in your commit messages.

 See also: https://github.com/pre-commit/pre-commit

 Prerequisites
 =============